rixx/ynab-downgrade/README.md

 transfer transaction, so every transfer exists twice.
 You could import them anyway but you will need to go through the list of all transactions, filter for
 Transfer, and delete every other one :/

-Thankfuly we can do it another way.
+Thankfully we can do it another way.
 Open the Register.csv file and in the data tab of excel, select filter.
 Now using the filter buttons that appear in the first row, filter first by payee and select all that start with "Transfer:".
 Now filter by inflow or outflow and select only 0.00.
 This give us a complete list of every transfer in our budget history.
 More specifically, it shows us one side of every transfer.
 On the home tab in excel, click Find & Select and chose "Go To Special".
 Select "Visible Cells only" and click done.
 We want to delete everything it has selected except for the first row which contains our headers.
 Hold control and click row 1 to deselect the headers.
 Now hit delete and save the file.

 Now run the second split to take apart the transaction export – YNAB 4 can only import on a per-account basis.